Link1515/font-size-changer/README.md

 ### STEP 3: load package to chrome

-Go to [chrome://extensions](chrome://extensions), and switch to developer mode (the switch is in the upper right corner of the screen)
+Go to <a href="chrome://extensions">chrome://extensions</a>, and switch to developer mode (the switch is in the upper right corner of the screen)

-Click "load uppacked" button, and select the dist directory which you build in step 2
+Click "load unpacked" button, and select the dist directory which you build in step 2

 ### STEP 4: pin the extension and use it